slawomirbiernacki/seldon-mlops-task/README.md

 * I didn't optimize for binary size.
 * For watching events I used generic `clientset.CoreV1().Events()` interface, polling it in a simple loop to mimic a bit `kubectl describe`as it has human-readable descriptions.
   Arbitrary decision - each event is printed only once, ignoring resource versions.
-* I have also explored using Seldon specific `SharedIndexInformer` for handling events but it was difficult to produce meaningful descriptions for update events.
+* I have also explored using Seldon specific `SharedIndexInformer` for handling events but it was difficult to produce readable descriptions for update events.
   However, if event watching functionality were to be used for any application logic, `SharedIndexInformer` would have been preferred.
 * I used polling when waiting for the deployment to become available or reach target scale.
   I can imagine alternative design where the program observes events and react to them, eg issuing delete once replicas count has reached target number.